 Building a true smart home ecosystem will require a level of interoperability that is uncommon in today’s market.
 I believe there is going to be one pillar that will make the total ecosystem for the home – an orchestrator that will facilitate data between numerous devices, managed through one system or application.
 This system will allow consumers to connect their new devices to their home AND to each other.

 Technology early adopters are used to buying the newest gadgets and hardware while finding ways to connect them.
 But for mainstream adoption to take place, the orchestrator will be key to pull the technologies together and provide a seamless user experience across brands and devices.
-There isn’t an immediate answer today, but I believe that’s where we are headed in the smart home market.
-The “orchestrator” will be a game changer.
+There isn’t an immediate answer today (voice assistants are the closest), but I believe that’s where we are headed in the smart home market.
+The “orchestrator” will be a game-changer.

 User experience heightens the perceived value.
 When a consumer must go through complicated steps just to set up a system, frustration takes over and the brand inserts doubt into the experience almost instantly.
 Devices that are plug-and-go provide that extra perceived value.
 I believe this will become a universal standard to succeed in the market.